jsswd888/LLM-Sprint-Project/README.md

   - The first paper in reviewing process: [JudgeLM](https://arxiv.org/pdf/2310.17631.pdf)

 A copy of the previous project report is also available in repo.
+To check latest finidngs and conclusions I acquired (continuation of CS 638 project), check [here](./code/README.md).